sk222sw/dotons/README.md

 4. `git add . ` or `git add filename` to stage the changes for a commit

 5. `git commit -am "This is a meaningful commit message that explains what I've done`

+6. `git pull --rebase origin develop` to get the latest changes if someone else has been working.

+7. Solve possible conflicts

+8. `git checkout develop` to switch branch

+9. `git merge --no-ff new-branch` to merge your changes with develop

+10. `git push origin develop` finally push your changes to github

+11. `git branch -d new-branch` if you want to delete the local branch.
+Or keep it to work in it again.